n4x0r/n4x0r.github.io/_posts/2017-02-10-AlexCTF-PackedMovement.md

 I choose the 2nd approach so that if it failed, I could always attempt to craft an assembler.

 After I made this decission I started to do some dynamic analysis.
-At the beginning I felt like I was looking throuh a glass, My assumptions about how the binary actually work would change every 5 intructions.
+At the beginning I felt like I was looking throuh glass.
+My assumptions about how the binary actually work would change every 5 intructions.
 However, at one point I saw the light.

 This point was at address `0x080493DB`